QuEraComputing/bloqade-python/docs/getting_started/usage.md

 )
 ```

 Here, we selected the `uniform` property, indicating that the detuning will be uniform across the atoms.
-You can also select `var(name)` where `name` is the name of the variable
+You can also select `scale(value)` where `value` is a string to indicate a that you want to specify the value later or a list for the lattice site scaling.
-defined using a string.
 Having variables will allow you to define a spatially varying detuning as a list of real numbers.
-You can also select individual atoms using the `location(index)` method, where `index` is the integer associated with the lattice.
+You can also select individual atoms using the `location(index, scale)` method, where `index` is the integer associated with the lattice.
 Now that we have the drive's spatial modulation, we can start to build the time dependence of the detuning field.
 Continuing with the example, we can add individual segments to the time function using `linear` or `constant` methods, or we have shortcuts to common waveforms like `piecewise_linear` or `piecewise_constant`.
 We use a piecewise linear function to define the Detuning waveform on Aquila.

 ```python
 from bloqade import start